brunobord/tdaemon/README.md

 ### TODO

-    [ ] Fixing bug: when a file vanished, the program fails.
     [ ] implements py.test, if possible
     [ ] Benchmark it with larger files
     [ ] Extend the test utilities to other languages